2025 San Diego Open

-The 2025 San Diego Open known as the Better Buzz San Diego Open, was a professional tennis tournament played on hardcourts.
+The 2025 Better Buzz Coffee San Diego Open was a professional tennis tournament played on hardcourts.
 It was the first edition of the tournament as an ATP Challenger Tour event which was part of the 2025 ATP Challenger Tour.
 It took place in San Diego, United States from 24 February to 2 March 2025.
 It returned as an ATP Challenger 100 replacing the WTA 500 event.